 - Buildings with four units or less where the landlord occupies one of the units

 - Hotels and motels

 - Private clubs

-- Tenant won’t take responsibility for the animal, such as refusing to clean up waste or resolve noise issues
+- The tenant won’t take responsibility for the animal, like cleaning up waste or resolving noise issues

 - The animal is illegal according to state or municipal law

 - The animal is a direct threat to other tenants